cisagov/Malcolm/README.md

 …
 ```

 Malcolm will attempt to query the TAXII feed(s) for `indicator` STIX objects and convert them to the Zeek intelligence format as described above.
+There are publicly available TAXII 2.x-compatible services provided by a number of organizations including [Anomali Labs](https://www.anomali.com/resources/limo) and [MITRE](https://www.mitre.org/capabilities/cybersecurity/overview/cybersecurity-blog/attck%E2%84%A2-content-available-in-stix%E2%84%A2-20-via), or you may choose from several open-source offerings to roll your own TAXII 2 server (e.g., [oasis-open/cti-taxii-server](https://github.com/oasis-open/cti-taxii-server), [freetaxii/server](https://github.com/freetaxii/server), [StephenOTT/TAXII-Server](https://github.com/StephenOTT/TAXII-Server), etc.).

 Note that only **indicators** of [**cyber-observable objects**](https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_mlbmudhl16lr) matched with the **equals (`=`)** [comparison operator](https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_t11hn314cr7w) against a **single value** can be expressed as Zeek intelligence items.
 More complex STIX indicators will be silently ignored.